ngrewe/gnustep-boxes/README.md

 that it can run as a normal user without special privileges.
 It's automatically started by a systemd unit.

-### GUI Playbook
+### GUI

-On top of that the GUI playbook provides the following:
+On top of that the gnustep-gui play provides the following:

 #### GNUstep GUI